NanoNets/ocr-python/README.rst

 Have Advanced Intelligent Document Processing Needs ?
 ------------

-- We help businesses automate Manual Data Entry Using AI and reduce turn around times & manual effort required.
-- More than 1000 enterprises convert PDF documents and images to actionable text using Intelligent Document Processing from Nanonets.
+We help businesses automate Manual Data Entry Using AI and reduce turn around times & manual effort required.
+More than 1000 enterprises use Nanonets for Intelligent Document Processing.
+We have generated incredible ROIs for our clients.
-- `Watch a 60 seconds video on how AI and Machine Learning can automate heavy manual processes around documents. <https://player.vimeo.com/video/455803970?muted=0&autoplay=1>`_

 We provide OCR and IDP solutions customised for various use cases - invoice automation, Receipt OCR, purchase order automation, accounts payable automation, ID Card OCR and many more.